Skip to main content

 written by: Sofia Calderon, Jana Dreston, Stella Wernicke, Maren Flottmann, Kaitlyn Werner, Malin Ekelund

 In Mind is a popular-science psychology journal that strives to make psychological knowledge accessible yet offer in-depth texts that relate results to different societal phenomena.
-The English version has been... more
+The English version has been closed for submissions for a while due to staffing challenges, but still continues... more

 • 28.06.2023 |